ShuguangSun/qpdf.el/README.md

 ## Installation

 Clone this repository, or install from MELPA.
-Add the following to your `.emacs` to load all qpdf:
+Add the following to your `.emacs`:

 ``` elisp
 (require 'qpdf)